Promoting on social media

 Your fans scroll past hundreds of videos, posts, and emails every day–so you want to make it as easy as possible for them to discover your class by posting at least 3-5 times before your first live.

 It helps to have a tight value proposition when promoting your class.
-Here are 3 you can use that resonate with learners:
+Here are 3 you can use that resonate with students:

-- "Interact with me!
-In these guided lessons you can ask questions and get feedback from me"
+1. "Stay on track learning with me!
+In these guided lessons you can ask questions and get feedback from me.
+Lessons are recorded for extra practice."

 Add your Til class link to all of your link-in-bios so fans can easily find your class.